um-pdavila/acs_docs/docs/pegasus/centos7test.rst

 We encourage you to test your applications on Centos 7 prior to the update.

-On Pegasus, the queue Centos7 has nodes that have been upgrated.
-You may submit jobs to this queue for the purpose of testing and validation on Centos7 prior to the scheuled upgrade.
+On Pegasus, a queue named 'Centos7' has been created.
+You may submit jobs to this queue for the purpose of testing and validation on Centos7 prior to the scheduled upgrade.

-.. important:: As a courtesy to others, please do not run jobs for more than 24 hours or use more than 64 cores.
+.. important:: As a courtesy to others, please do not run jobs for more than 24 hours or use more than 64 cores in the Centos7 queue.
-               Be sure to remove the share-rpms65 module from your .bashrc or .cshrc prior to login on the Centos7 headnode.
+.. important:: You must be sure to remove the share-rpms65 module from your .bashrc or .cshrc prior to login on the Centos7 headnode.

-To submit jobs to the Centos7 queue you must first login to pegasus as you usually do:
+To submit jobs to the Centos7 queue you must first login to pegasus as usual:

 .. code-block:: bash